Dazzlingerino/frontedTask/README.md

 - Both main and description text of modal can span multiple lines
 - Backdrop is part of the modal
 - All required assets already exist in the project
+- It is expected for implementation to exactly follow color and spacing of the design from Figma

 You can push your code to any code hosting like GitHub, BitBucket or Gitlab.